-The improvement will be reached by the identification, analysis, dissemination and transfer of good practices and policy experiences related to the protection of natural heritage of peri-urban open spaces into regional policy instruments.
-To work on this, we will organize the first RENATUR interregional workshop online!
+The improvement is reached by the identification, analysis, dissemination and transfer of good practices and policy experiences related to the protection of natural heritage of peri-urban open spaces into regional policy instruments.
+To work on this, we organized the first RENATUR interregional workshop online!

-The workshop, which also includes a peer review process, will bring together the RENATUR partners, peer experts from all partner regions, and Flemish stakeholders for:
+The workshop, which also included a peer review process, brought together the RENATUR partners, peer experts from all partner regions, and Flemish stakeholders for: